Premiered at Documenta 14 in Athens, The Tempest Society is not a documentary or a fiction, but a hypothesis:

 They name themselves The Tempest Society to pay homage to Al Assifa (‘The Tempest’ in Arabic), a theatre group active in Paris in the 70’s composed of North-African immigrant workers and French students.

-Through the format of the “theatrical newspaper”, Al Assifa addressed the daily struggle against inequality and racism in France.
+Through the format of the “theatrical newspaper”, Al Assifa addressed the daily struggle for equal rights.

 40 years after, the forgotten legacy of Al Assifa finds a site for reactivation in Greece.